Friday, April 26, 2024

 Here’s the thing, all the specific examples of alleged Deconstruction they are annoyed by are Anime examples.
 And their defense of that is that they are an Anime centric channel and that’s the discourse they are in dialogue with.
 However the video isn’t titled “You are wrong about Deconstruction in Anime” or “Otaku are wrong about Deconstruction” and TVTropes didn’t build their concept of Deconstruction on primarily Anime examples, they built it on Watchmen and Game of Thrones (the books before it was a TV show) and Scream and Shrek.

 In 2003 The History Channel aired a documentary called Comic Book Superheroes Unmasked.
 I'd recorded it on VHS when it aired so I had watched the entire thing multiple times back then.
-However I had gone years without rewatching by the time I first discovered TV tropes and still didn’t rewatch it again till after I’d watched this YouTube video.
+However I had gone years without rewatching by the time I first discovered TV tropes in 2012 and still didn’t rewatch it again till after I’d watched this YouTube video.
 It speaks to the unreliability of memory that I had basically incepted myself into thinking they actually used the word Deconstruction or Deconstruct in the segment on Watchmen, in fact they did not.
 However the basic idea of what TVTropes means by Genre Deconstruction was there.

 The quote they put at the start of their video is telling “Deconstruction is when a thing I like is a Genre I disrespect”.
 Because within the Anime Community that definitely feels like it’s often the subtext, the community is filled with Anti-Otaku like Noralities who can’t admit to liking an Isekai without going on about how it’s not like all the other Isekai, same with the Yandere.
-And while this sentiment doesn’t get expressed much recently, there definitely were some early Madoka fans who were open about liking it and not the old Shoujo Magical Girl shows.
+And while this sentiment doesn’t get expressed much recently, there definitely were some early Madoka fans who were open about liking it and not the classic Shoujo Magical Girl shows.

 Thing is that’s not really the case when it comes to Deconstruction outside of Anime.
-No one who calls Watchmen a Deconstruction while explaining why they like it but hate the rest of the genre, rather everyone understands you need to love the genre in its standard forms to appreciate the Deconstruction.
+No one who calls Watchmen a Deconstruction while explaining why they like it but hate the rest of the genre exists, rather everyone understands you need to love the genre in its standard forms to appreciate the Deconstruction.
 Same with the relationship between GoT and Fantasy, or Scream and Slasher films.
 Despite it’s technical etymological relation to the word Destroy it’s not actually meant to be malicious, it’s about taking it apart to assemble something new, like a Lego set.

 Because I was a Normie Nerd for over a decade before Anime became my main interest, my perception of terms like Deconstruction isn’t as inherently filtered through Anime discourse.